Send the link below via email or IMCopy

 -For this reason, many realist writing is focused on a specific region.
 For example, Huck Finn focuses on the Mississippi River.

--Renders reality closely and in comprehensive detail.
+-Things are written realistically and in comprehensive detail.

 -Character is more important than action and plot; complex ethical choices are often the subject.